Illinois Domestic Violence Defense Attorney

-At Patel Law, PC, we bring years of experience to the defense of people accused of domestic violence in Champaign-Urbana, Danville, Decatur and other communities in Central Illinois.
-Having working numerous domestic violence cases throughout the years, we understand the how seriously allegations can impact the lives of individuals, and how detrimental convictions can be.
+At Patel Law, PC, we bring years of experience to the defense of people accused of domestic violence charges in Champaign-Urbana, Danville, Decatur and other communities in Central Illinois.
+Having working numerous domestic violence cases throughout the years, our Illinois domestic violence lawyer understands the how seriously allegations can impact the lives of individuals, and how detrimental convictions can be.
 As such, we work diligently to defend clients against charges such as domestic battery, stalking and other domestic violence charges.

-It's much easier to be arrested for domestic violence than it is to persuade the state to drop charges.
+It's much easier to be arrested for domestic violence than it is to persuade the state to drop domestic violence charges in Illinois.
 Even if your spouse or boyfriend/girlfriend wants to drop charges, the state may prosecute the case on its own.
 All too often, prosecutors bent on gaining convictions stop at nothing to charge and convict offenders who do not take the measures they need to protect their rights.
-With the assistance of a qualified Champaign criminal defense lawyer from our firm, you case can receive the experienced attention needed to protect your future.
+With the assistance of a qualified Champaign domestic violence attorney from our firm, you case can receive the experienced attention needed to protect your future.

 The consequences of a domestic violence conviction can be devastating to your employment, your reputation and your personal well-being.
 In addition to serious criminal penalties including large fines and possible terms of imprisonment, offenders may also be required to participate in domestic violence classes.